tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 My parents divorced when I was just a kid.
 So, my life was split between their two worlds.
 Growing up, I spent the weekdays with my mum in the stifling urban sprawl of Perth.
 But the weekends were my escape.
 My dad would come whisk me away to a different reality.
 We’d go exploring the national parks all across Western Australia, hiking through dense bushland and camping under starlit skies.

-The trips were a much-needed escape from the confines of city life and the constant tension between me and mum's new boyfriend, Mark, a prick who never could never seem to hide his disdain for me.
+The trips were a much-needed escape from the confines of city life and the constant tension between me and mum's new boyfriend, Mark, a prick who could never seem to hide his disdain for me.
 The feeling was mutual...

 As I flip through the images, I see myself growing up, from a curious child in awe of the natural world to a teenager, more confident and assured, always by my dad's side.

 One particular photo catches my eye.
-It's of me, at about 9 or 10 years old.
+It's of me, at about 9 or 10 years old, around the time of the divorce.
 I'm standing with dad by a serene lake, our smiles as wide as the horizon behind us.
 We’re proudly holding up a fish we caught together.

 I gently turn the photo over.
 There, in my dad's familiar, slanted handwriting, is a message that strikes a chord in my heart: "The wilderness is where you'll find yourself."

 The last photo in the collection, taken on the weekend of my 15th birthday, is one I rarely look at, but today, I feel compelled to.
 We're sitting on a rocky outcrop, our faces turned towards the setting sun.
 Dad's arm is around my shoulders, and I'm leaning into him, a half-smile on my face.

 But it's his expression that catches my eye.
 There's a shadow that hangs over him.
-He was a man haunted by demons that he never spoke with me about, and that I was always too afraid to ever ask him about.
+He was a man haunted by demons that he never spoke with me about, and that I was always too afraid to ever ask.

 Despite the darkness that seemed to cling to him, my love for him was unwavering.
 His complexities, in a way, made me love him more.